oscarpolanco/react-course/adopt-me-v2/README.md

 - `useRef`: Allow you to have the same clouser that you specify.
 It will return an object that has the `.current` property that is initialized to the passed argument.
 The returned object will persist for the full lifetime of the component.
 Part of the description on the [React docs](https://reactjs.org/docs/hooks-reference.html#useref)
   `const refContainer = useRef(initialValue);`
-- `useReducer`: Allow you to update the state depending on an action.
+- `useReducer`: Allow you to update the state depending on the action.
 It will accept a reducer function and returns the state and a dispatch method.
   `const [state, dispatch] = useReducer(reducer, initialArg, init);`

 Example of a `reducer`: